-$$d\log \tilde{u} \approx \omega{\lambda} \left[d\log s{\lambda} - d\log f{\lambda} \right] + \omega{q} \left[d\log s{q} - d\log f{q} \right] + \omega{e} \left[d\log s{e} - d\log f{e} \right]$$ (9)
+$$d\log \tilde{u} \approx \omega{\lambda} \left[d\log s{\lambda} - d\log f{\lambda} \right] + \omega{q} \left[d\log s{q} - d\log f{q} \right] + \omega{e} \left[d\log s{e} - d\log f{e} \right]$$ (10)

-Figure 9 displays the results of this decomposition.
+Figure 11 displays the results of this decomposition.
 Specifically, it plots the contribution of each unemployment flow, for each reason, for each recession since 1969.
-The contribution of each flow is measured, in accordance with equation (9), by multiplying the difference in the log flow relative to its start of recession value by the initial share in unemployment of that flow at the start of the recession.
+The contribution of each flow is measured, in accordance with equation (10), by multiplying the difference in the log flow relative to its start of recession value by the initial share in unemployment of that flow at the start of the recession.

 The results of this exercise reveal that there is a great deal of richer detail underlying the aggregate analyses performed by Shimer and ourselves.
 First and foremost, the decomposition indicates that the most important flow in all but the last two recessions was the job loser inflow rate.
 In addition, the job loser inflow contributed to a non-trivial degree in the 1990 recession, and was very prominent in the first five quarters of the 2001 unemployment ramp-up.
-Thus, recent claims such as "In the modern U.S. economy, recessions do not begin with a burst of layoffs" (Hall, 2005) are not supported by the data.
+Thus, recent claims such as "In the modern U.S. economy, recessions do not begin with a burst of layoffs" (Hall, 2005b) are not supported by the CPS data.
+19

-Moreover, figure 9 confirms that the aggregate picture presented in figure 3 masks important heterogeneity in the cyclical effects of each individual inflow rate.
+Moreover, figure 11 confirms that the aggregate picture presented in figure 3 masks important heterogeneity in the cyclical effects of each individual inflow rate.
 Specifically, it can be seen that the contribution to recession unemployment due to job leavers is systematically negative because the leaver inflow rate is procyclical.
 This serves to offset part of the increase in unemployment due to increased job loss.

-Figure 9 also provides some insight into why the aggregate inflow rate performs so poorly in explaining the increase in unemployment in the last recession.
-The 2001 recession was characterized by a substantial reduction in the inflow from nonparticipation.
-This is important to emphasize as, from a theoretical perspective, macroeconomists are typically most interested in unemployment inflows that originate from employment rather than non-participation.
-Indeed, Shimer's practice of referring to the unemployment inflow rate as the "separation rate" reflects this focus.
+Figure 11 also provides some insight into why the aggregate inflow rate performs relatively poorly in explaining the increase in unemployment in recent recessions.
+The contribution of the inflow rate from non-participation declined from a positive effect in the 1969, 1973, and 1979 recessions, to mildly positive in the 1981 and 1990 recessions, to negative in the 2001 recession.
+This is important to emphasize as, from a theoretical perspective, macroeconomists are typically most interested in unemployment inflows that